restatedev/documentation/docs/services/deployment/cdk.md

 ### Register Lambda-based services with Restate

 To enable our Lambda-deployed handlers to receive Restate requests, we need to register them with a Restate instance.
-We can model existing Restate Cloud instance using the `RestateCloudEndpoint` construct:
+We can model an existing Restate Cloud instance using the `RestateCloudEndpoint` construct:

 ```typescript
 import * as restate from "@restatedev/restate-cdk";